nbarbettini/little-aspnetcore-book/chapters/add-more-features/add-todo-items.md

 ### Try it out

 Run the application and add some items to your to-do list with the form.
-Since the items are being stored in the database, they still be there even after you stop and start the application again.
+Since the items are being stored in the database, they'll still be there even after you stop and start the application again.

 > As a further challenge, try adding a date picker using HTML and JavaScript, and let the user choose an (optional) date for the `DueAt` property.
 Then, use that date instead of always making new tasks that are due in 3 days.